GoogleCloudPlatform/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

 ### Big Query with Local Terraform - Only proceed with these if you have not used Cloud Build

   1. In order to avoid having to specify a kms key for every query against a bigquery resource, we set the default project encryption key to the corresponding environment key in advance.
+The commands below assumes you are running it on the `terraform-google-enterprise-genai/examples/machine-learning-pipeline` directory.

       ```bash
       ml_project_dev=$(terraform -chdir="../../4-projects/ml_business_unit/development" output -raw machine_learning_project_id)